The Open Agent Hub Projects

 The Open Agent Hub is a collaborative community of open-source AI projects and domain-specific work groups that seek to make AI Agents successful in the real world through fast experimentation and distillation of learning into reusable reference architectures and enterprise-quality implementations.

-Finance: See Deep Research Agent for Finance, a new collaboration between finance and AI experts in the Alliance to explore the practical challenges of building and running trustworthy, production-quality AI-based finance applications.
+Finance, Medical, and Other Research Areas: Deep Research Agent for Applications is a collaboration between domain and AI experts to explore the practical challenges of building and running trustworthy, production-quality deep research applications, with example applications for finance, medicine, and ArXiv exploration.

-Chemistry and Materials: See the new science foundation models for molecular analysis.
+Chemistry and Materials: Foundation models for molecular analysis.

 | Links | Description |